Universal descriptions of chemical freeze-out based on pressure and specific heat: Introduction

 LQCD provides the most direct approach to study the QCD matter at high temperature.
 However, at finite chemical potential, LQCD faces the well-known sign problem.
-On the other hand, the hadron resonance gas (HRG) model \cite{Hagedorn:1980kb, Rischke:1991ke, Cleymans:1992jz, BraunMunzinger:1994xr, Cleymans:1996cd, Yen:1997rv, BraunMunzinger:1999qy, Cleymans:1999st, BraunMunzinger:2001ip, BraunMunzinger:2003zd, Karsch:2003zq, Tawfik:2004sw, Becattini:2005xt, Andronic:2005yp, Andronic:2008gu,Begun:2012rf, Andronic:2012ut, Tiwari:2011km, Fu:2013gga, Tawfik:2013eua, Garg:2013ata, Bhattacharyya:2013oya, Bhattacharyya:2015zka,Kadam:2015xsa, Kadam:2015fza, Albright:2014gva, Albright:2015uua,Bhattacharyya:2015pra, Begun:2016cva,Adak:2016jtk, Xu:2016skm,Fu:2016baf}, which is used in this present work, provide a simpler alternative to study strongly interacting matter at finite temperature and chemical potential.
-The HRG model is quite successful in describing the bulk properties of hadronic matter in thermal and chemical equilibrium \cite{Karsch:2003zq, Tawfik:2004sw, Andronic:2012ut}.
-This model is also successful in describing the ratios of hadron yields, at chemical freeze-out, created in central heavy ion collisions from SIS up to RHIC energies~\cite{BraunMunzinger:1994xr, Cleymans:1996cd, BraunMunzinger:1999qy, Cleymans:1999st, BraunMunzinger:2001ip, Becattini:2005xt, Andronic:2005yp, Andronic:2008gu}.
-In a heavy ion collision experiment, the chemical freeze-out is defined as the stage in the evolution of the thermal system when inelastic collisions among the particles cease and the particle ratios become fixed.
-At various center-of-mass energies $\sqrt{s_{NN}}$, particle yields or ratios are generally analysed phenomenologically using HRG model \cite{Cleymans:2005xv,Xu:2001zj,Becattini:2005xt,Andronic:2005yp,Andronic:2009jd, Karsch:2010ck,Chatterjee:2015fua} to determine the chemical freeze-out parameters.
-Relations of chemical freeze-out temperature and baryon chemical potential with $\sqrt{s_{NN}}$ establish the chemical freeze-out line \cite{Cleymans:2005xv,Andronic:2005yp} in the QCD phase diagram.
+On the other hand, the hadron resonance gas (HRG) model ~\cite{Hagedorn:1980kb, Rischke:1991ke, Cleymans:1992jz, BraunMunzinger:1994xr, Cleymans:1996cd, Yen:1997rv, BraunMunzinger:1999qy, Cleymans:1999st, BraunMunzinger:2001ip, BraunMunzinger:2003zd, Karsch:2003zq, Tawfik:2004sw, Becattini:2005xt, Andronic:2005yp, Andronic:2008gu,Begun:2012rf, Andronic:2012ut, Tiwari:2011km, Fu:2013gga, Tawfik:2013eua, Garg:2013ata, Bhattacharyya:2013oya, Bhattacharyya:2015zka,Kadam:2015xsa, Kadam:2015fza, Albright:2014gva, Albright:2015uua,Bhattacharyya:2015pra, Begun:2016cva,Adak:2016jtk, Xu:2016skm,Fu:2016baf}, which is used in this present work, provide a simpler alternative to study strongly interacting matter at finite temperature and chemical potential.
+The HRG model is quite successful in describing the bulk properties of hadronic matter in thermal and chemical equilibrium ~\cite{Karsch:2003zq, Tawfik:2004sw, Andronic:2012ut}.
+This model is also successful in describing the ratios of hadron yields, at chemical freeze-out, created in central heavy ion collisions from SIS up to RHIC energies~~\cite{BraunMunzinger:1994xr, Cleymans:1996cd, BraunMunzinger:1999qy, Cleymans:1999st, BraunMunzinger:2001ip, Becattini:2005xt, Andronic:2005yp, Andronic:2008gu}.
+In a heavy ion collision experiment, the chemical freeze-out is defined as the stage in the evolution of the thermal system when inelastic collisions among the hadrons cease and the hadronic ratios become fixed.
+At various center-of-mass energies $\sqrt{s_{NN}}$, hadronic yields or ratios are generally analyzed phenomenologically using HRG model ~\cite{Cleymans:2005xv,Xu:2001zj,Becattini:2005xt,Andronic:2005yp,Andronic:2009jd, Karsch:2010ck,Chatterjee:2015fua} to determine the chemical freeze-out parameters.
+Relations of chemical freeze-out temperature and baryon chemical potential with $\sqrt{s_{NN}}$ establish the chemical freeze-out line ~\cite{Cleymans:2005xv,Andronic:2005yp} in the QCD phase diagram.
 The main result of these investigations is that the chemical freeze-out temperature increases sharply from SIS up to SPS energies and reaches, for higher collision energies, at constant values near $T = 160-165$ MeV while baryon chemical potential decreases sharply as a function of $\sqrt{s_{NN}}$.
 Chemical freeze-out is the earliest stage in the evolution of the hadronic phase which can be determined phenomenologically from the experiment data.
 Therefore, the chemical freeze-out line is very much important in the QCD phase diagram.
+To know the thermodynamic properties of the system at chemical freeze-out we have to study equation of state of the matter.
 There are several universal chemical freeze-out descriptions in the existing literature which can approximately describe the chemical freeze-out line in the QCD phase diagram.
-Those universal chemical freeze-out descriptions are independent of $\sqrt{s_{NN}}$ and they are related to the bulk thermodynamic properties of the system.
+Those universal properties will be discussed in detail in this paper.
+Those universal chemical freeze-out descriptions are independent of $\sqrt{s_{NN}}$ and they are related to the equation of state of the thermal system.
+Those universal properties will be useful to study properties of thermal system created in heavy-ion collisions at any $\sqrt{s_{NN}}$.
 Finding out the universal conditions of chemical freeze-out parameters have been the subject of various studies.